-The Checkr background check should be just another step toward employment – not an obstacle.
+A Checkr background check should be a step toward employment – not an obstacle.
 But it doesn’t always work that way.

-But since Checkr background checks are part of a massive, automated, consumer data system, mistakes are also par for the course.
-So being smart about what these screenings involve, and what to do when they go wrong, is the best way to protect yourself.
+Checkr background checks are part of a massive, automated system that buys and sells consumer information in the form of reports, and mistakes are a common problem.
+Being smart about what these screenings involve, and what to do when they go wrong, is the best way to protect yourself.

-Keep reading to learn the top 10 most helpful things you should know about Checkr background checks right now.
-And take a deeper dive into background check errors on our practice page.
+We explain the top 10 most helpful things you should know about Checkr background checks.
+Or you can take a deeper dive into background check errors on our practice page.

 Quick Links